 As Kansas City’s Trader Joe’s fever abates, it will be interesting to see whether the stores steal customers away from Whole Foods and the more upscale, locally owned Hen House markets, or whether some people who currently shop at Aldi will change their allegiance to that chain’s hip and trendy cousin.

 At least now I know where I can buy organic pea shoots.

 Not even Whole Foods carries those.

 - Trader Joe’s Match Ups Week of 8/14 (livingrichwithcoupons.com)

 - Billeater: What to Buy (or Not) at Trader Joes (savings.com)

 - Armed & Starved: Westside Robbers Hit Trader Joes & Other Markets (laist.com)

 - Trader Joe’s Match Ups Week of 8/1 (livingrichwithcoupons.com)

-This entry was posted on August 17, 2011 by Admin.
+This entry was posted on August 17, 2011 by Marshall.
 It was filed under eco, Hospitals, lifestyle, Nursing, organic, recycling, scrubs, sustainability and was tagged with Aldi, Business, Food and Related Products, Kansas, Kansas City Star, Shopping, Theo Albrecht, Trader Joes.